mathetake/mathetake.github.io/content/posts/runtime-code-generation-in-go-part-1.md

 ## Prior art

 So I guess the "runtime code generation and execution" sounds terrible and pretty crazy to you and normal Go developers.
 I was also one of you until I started to work on wazero.
-But actually, there are some prior arts in the Go ecosystem that do similar things, or at least there have been some attempts to do so.
+But actually, there are some prior art in the Go ecosystem that do similar things, or at least there have been some attempts to do so.
 Basically, I am definitely not the only crazy person who wanted to do this kind of stuff in Go.
 With the quick search on the web, I found the following projects besides wazero: